About Wellpinit

 Economy & Demographics

-The Spokane Tribe of Indians plays a significant role in the local economy of Wellpinit.
+The Spokane Tribe of Indians matters in the local economy of Wellpinit.
 In addition to the Spokane Tribal Casino, the tribe operates various businesses and economic initiatives that provide employment opportunities for residents.
 Other major employers in the area include the Wellpinit School District, which operates the Wellpinit High School, and local government agencies, such as the Stevens County Courthouse and the Spokane Tribal Police Department.
+The community's proximity to the Spokane River also supports recreational tourism, contributing to the overall economy of Wellpinit.

 Elections & Voter Records